 Scranton - Churdan is a very small town located in the state of Iowa.
 With a population of 1,741 people and just one neighborhood, Scranton - Churdan is the 286th largest community in Iowa.
 Scranton - Churdan has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Scranton - Churdan, you'll notice that it is more blue-collar than most other communities in America.
-39.10% of Scranton - Churdan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Scranton - Churdan is a blue-collar town, with 39.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Scranton - Churdan is a town of managers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Scranton - Churdan who work in management occupations (17.72%), office and administrative support (10.31%), and teaching (5.69%).

 In terms of college education, Scranton - Churdan is nearly on par with the US average for all cities of 21.84%: 20.41% of adults 25 and older in Scranton - Churdan have a bachelor's degree or advanced degree.